Effective Use of Limited Resources

 Dish from the” The Future 50 Foods”

-*5 Some residues, such as shellfish shells and thick bones of seafood and meat, cannot be composted or turned into animal feed, but all of these residues are subject to thermal incineration and heat recovery (thermal recycling).
+*6 Some residues, such as shellfish shells and thick bones of seafood and meat, cannot be composted or turned into animal feed, but all of these residues are subject to thermal incineration and heat recovery (thermal recycling).
 In addition, the waste oil is recycled to gross quantity soap in recycling companies.

 Reuse

-"Farmer's Soup"
+The 6th "Farmer's Soup"

 Refuse

-In our analysis of food waste data, we confirmed that certain customers who prefer to forego their meal or prefer smaller portions, especially on late-night flights.
+• In our analysis of food waste data, we confirmed that certain customers who prefer to forego their meal or prefer smaller portions, especially on late-night flights.
 For this reason, we introduced an inflight meal advanced cancellation service ("JAL Meal Skip Option").This service allows customers who prefer to opt-out of the meal service to apply for the service, which in-turn lessens food waste.
 Japan Airlines is the first airline in the world to introduce this service onto all international routes.

 To ensure we give back in connection with the meal-skip service option, Japan Airlines has partnered with "TABLE FOR TWO (TFT) Program," Japan's first social contribution program by the non-profit organization TABLE FOR TWO International.
-For each inflight meal voluntarily canceled by customers, the airline will donate a certain amount of money to TFT, which will be used for school lunch programs for children in developing countries suffering from hunger. -
+For each inflight meal voluntarily canceled by customers, the airline will donate a certain amount of money to TFT, which will be used for school lunch programs for children in developing countries suffering from hunger.

-Recycling of Inflight Waste
+Recycling of inflight Waste

 garbage box at JAL Royal Catering